 Deep Learning Mode (Short Content):

-How it works: This mode grabs all the text from the document and dumps it straight into the AI’s context window for each query.
-It’s like if you copy-pasted the entire contents of the document in the chat every time you ask something.
+How it works: This mode takes all the document text and puts it right in the AI's context window for each query.
+It’s like you copy and paste the whole document content into the chat every time you ask a question.

-Pros: The AI has access to all the document’s content for each answer, which helps a lot for holistic understanding of shorter texts.
+Pros: The AI has access to all of the document for every answer, which can be great for a holistic understanding of smaller texts.

 Cons:

-If the document is too long, it might go over the AI’s context window, so only a part of the document gets analyzed.
+If the document is too long, it might go past the AI’s context window, so only part of it gets analyzed.

-For long documents, even if they fit in the window, the AI might “lose track” or struggle to keep the focus exactly on your specific request.
+For long documents, even if they fit in the window, the AI might get “lost” or have trouble keeping focused on your specific prompt.

-The AI re-reads the whole document every time you interact, which can be less efficient.
+The AI rereads the entire document on every interaction, which can be less efficient.

-When to use: Perfect for short docs (like up to 3-5 pages, depending on text density and which AI context window you’re using).
-Great for memos, short articles, or specific spreadsheet sections.
+When to use: Perfect for short documents (like, up to 3-5 pages, depending on text density and the AI’s chosen context window).
+Awesome for memos, short articles, or specific spreadsheet sections.

 RAG Mode (Retrieval Augmented Generation) (Long Content):

 How it works: RAG is an advanced technique.
-First, the document gets processed once: its text is split into smaller chunks and “vectorized” (turned into numeric representations that capture semantic meaning).
-These vectors are stored in a special database, serving as a smart index.
-When you ask something, the AI searches this index for the most relevant bits (vectors) for your question and uses only those parts to build the answer.
+First, the document gets processed once—its text is split into smaller chunks and “vectorized” (turned into numeric representations that capture the meaning).
+These vectors are saved in a special database that acts like a smart index.
+When you ask a question, the AI looks up the most relevant bits (vectors) for your query in this index and only uses those chunks to come up with an answer.

 Pros:

-Super efficient for long docs (manuals, books, huge knowledge bases).
+Super efficient for big documents (manuals, books, large knowledge bases).

-Lower chance of bumping into the AI’s context window limit, since only relevant parts are loaded.
+Lower chance of going over the AI context window, since only relevant chunks get loaded.

-Cons: The answer quality depends on how well the AI can find the right bits.
-How the document’s laid out can influence that.
-If key info is too far away—semantically or just physically—from where the AI looks, it might get missed.
+Cons: The answer quality depends on the AI’s ability to find the right chunks.
+How your doc is structured can impact that.
+If crucial info is too far away (semantically or physically) from where the AI is looking, it might miss it.

-When to use: The ideal pick for big documents, like technical manuals, company knowledge bases, books, long reports.
+When to use: The best choice for big documents, like technical manuals, company knowledge bases, books, long reports.

-Practical Tip about RAG and Document Structure: The effectiveness of RAG mode can be improved by how your document is structured.
-For example, in a vaccination manual, if the heading "Pregnant Women" is too far from the list of applicable vaccines, AI might have trouble linking a specific vaccine (like "Flu Vaccine") to the group "Pregnant Women".
-In these cases, it might help to adjust the document so that key info (like the target audience) is closer to the detailed info (like the vaccine name and its details).
+Practical Tip about RAG and Document Structure: The effectiveness of RAG mode can be improved by the way your document is organized.
+For example, in a vaccination manual, if the title "Pregnant Women" is too far from the list of applicable vaccines, the AI might have trouble matching a specific vaccine (like "Flu Vaccine") to the audience "Pregnant Women."
+In these cases, it can help to adjust the document so that key information (like the target audience) is closer to the detailed info (like the name of the vaccine and its details).

-Let's walk through analyzing a PDF book, like "Dom Casmurro", using RAG mode, which is great for long documents.
+Let's show an example by analyzing a book in PDF, like "Dom Casmurro," using RAG mode, which is perfect for long documents.

 Add the PDF: